walkenho/Scrapbooks/Data-Science/machine-learning/introduction.md

 #### Reinforcement Learning
 In reinforcement learning you train an agent to interact with its environement in order to maximize its reward.

+### Online vs Batch Learning
+In batch learning the system learns using all data at-once, it cannot learn incrementally.
+The system is trained, then it is deployed and applies what is has learned.
+This is called **offline-learning**.
+This solution poses problems if you need to often retrain or if your dataset if large.
+For these systems, a better approach is **online learning**, where you train your system incrementally, either one example at a time or in mini-batches.
+This is great for continous data flows for example.
+Online learning is also useful where the datasets are so large that they do not fit onto a single machine.
+This is called **out-of-core learning**.
+Since online learning also learns from bad data, your performance will decrease if you feed in faulty data.
+The rate of decline is governed by the learning rate.
+In order to guard against this, it is necessary to put in place data quality monitoring and closely monitor the model performance.

+### Instance-based vs Model-based Learning
+In instance-based learning, the model learns all training examples by heart and then compares a new example against the training data using a chosen similarity measure.
+Opposed to this is the model-based learning, where you learn a model, then apply this model to the new data.